-The Open Spaces Strategy (adopted in 2013) includes land acquisition guidelines that are based on the nature and distribution of our current reserves network and forecasted demand over a twenty year timeframe.
+The Parks and Open Spaces Strategy includes land acquisition guidelines that are based on the nature and distribution of our current reserves network and forecasted demand over a thirty year timeframe.

-- A To ensure that the acquisition of additional reserve land aligns with Council's adopted Open Spaces Strategy. - B To ensure that if reserve land is acquired it is in an appropriate location and of an appropriate size, shape and condition for its intended use.
+- A To ensure that the acquisition of additional reserve land aligns with Council's adopted Parks and Open Spaces Strategy. - B To ensure that if reserve land is acquired it is in an appropriate location and of an appropriate size, shape and condition for its intended use.

-- 1. The land acquisition guidelines in Council's adopted Open Spaces Strategy will be considered prior to acquiring any additional reserve land. - 2.
+- 1. The land acquisition guidelines in Council's adopted Parks and Open Spaces Strategy will be considered prior to acquiring any additional reserve land. - 2.
 Council may develop a more detailed policy to guide reserve acquisition.